 - President Calvin Coolidge epitomized the speech and the attitude.

 - Margaret Hamilton, in spite of being born and raised in Ohio.

 - Rusty Dewees, a Vermont comedian, uses an exaggerated woodland Down East (Vermont) accent in his routine.
 His routines generally involve Vermont culture and various stories.
 It can be seen here.

-Spoken predominately in Vermont, but also much of Connecticut.
+Spoken predominantly in Vermont, but also in western Massachusetts and much of Connecticut.
 This accent is characterized by:

 - Glottal stop replacement of the "t" sound in a middle of a word (Example: Notebook becomes no'book)